James Stockdale: Vice presidential candidacy

 It was terribly frustrating because I remember I started with, "Who am I?
 Why am I here?" and I never got back to that because there was never an opportunity for me to explain my life to people.
 It was so different from Quayle and Gore.
 The four years in solitary confinement in Vietnam, seven-and-a-half years in prisons, drop the first bomb that started the...American bombing raid in the North Vietnam.
 We blew the oil storage tanks of them off the map.
 And I never—I couldn't approach—I don't say it just to brag, but, I mean, my sensitivities are completely different.

 In a 1994 HBO comedy special, Dennis Miller gave an impassioned defense of Stockdale's debate performance:

 Now I know (Stockdale's name has) become a buzzword in this culture for doddering old man, but let's look at the record, folks.
 The guy was the first guy in and the last guy out of Vietnam, a war that many Americans, including your new President, chose not to dirty their hands with.
-He had to turn his hearing aid on at that debate because those fucking animals knocked his eardrums out when he wouldn't spill his guts.
+He had to turn his hearing aid on at that debate because those animals knocked his eardrums out when he wouldn't spill his guts.
 He teaches philosophy at Stanford University, he's a brilliant, sensitive, courageous man.
 And yet he committed the one unpardonable sin in our culture: he was bad on television.

 Perot and Stockdale received 19 percent of the vote in the 1992 presidential election, one of the best showings by an independent ticket in U.S. electoral history, although they did not carry any states.